 Step 3: Take Scratch programming for beginners classes

-Create and Learn offers a variety of levels and topics for students to choose from as well as free trial classes.
-Click here to view a variety of classes designed for children in grades 2 and 3.
-The class sizes are small, offering students the opportunity to receive more one-on-one instruction.
+Create and Learn offers a variety of levels and topics for students to choose from as well as free trial classes, including a variety of classes designed for children in grades 2 through 4.
+The class sizes are small (max 5 students), offering students the opportunity to receive more one-on-one instruction.

 Step 4: Play Kahoot games to review coding concepts for beginners

 Create & Learn has recently added an option to join a Kahoot! after completed class sessions to put kids’ knowledge of coding skills to work, to reinforce content, and boost retention while having fun.